-The University Judiciary Committee (UJC) is the central governing and operating body of the University Judicial System at the University of Virginia, and is authorized to investigate and adjudicate alleged violations of the University's Standards of Conduct.
+The University Judiciary Committee (UJC) is the student-run judiciary body at the University of Virginia, and is authorized to investigate and adjudicate alleged violations of the University's Standards of Conduct.
 The University Judiciary Committee consists of twenty-nine representatives elected from the thirteen undergraduate and graduate schools of the University for one-year terms beginning April 1.
 Each school elects two representatives except for the College of Arts & Sciences, which elects five representatives.
 Representatives serve as judges during UJC trials and are responsible for committee policy and procedure.